tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The `ECHConfigList` structure contains one or more `ECHConfig` structures in decreasing order of preference.
 This allows a server to support multiple versions of ECH and multiple sets of ECH parameters.

+The standard deployment model for ECH uses DNS to advertise ECHConfigList values.
+In particular, ECHConfigList are encoded as the value for the DNS Service Binding parameter named "ech"; see {{svcb}} for information about this parameter.

 ## Configuration Identifiers {#config-ids}